 Getting Around In Romania

-Public transport is a cheap and typically efficient way to discover the areas that are not too far from Bucharest, and the bus can be a good and reasonably inexpensive way to move around the country and take short journeys from and to Bucharest.
-An alternative to buses are maxi taxis (or minibusses) which are comfortable and convenient but often have reduced space for luggage.
+Places are easy to get to by public transport, and it is a cheap and efficient way to discover the areas not too far from Bucharest.
+The bus can be a good and reasonably inexpensive way to move around the country and take short journeys from and to Bucharest.
+An alternative to buses is maxi taxis (or minibusses), which are comfortable and convenient but often have reduced space for luggage.

-Train travel is an excellent alternative to buses, and although the national railway service is not among the most reliable in Europe, some scenic train routes are worth the experience, for instance, in Transylvania.
-Train fares are very affordable, and they can be a great way to move around for budget travelers.
+Train travel is an excellent alternative to buses.
+Train fares are very affordable and can be a great way to move around for budget travelers.
+Although the national railway service is not among the most reliable in Europe, some scenic train routes are worth the experience, for instance, in Transylvania.

-Cost of public transport: In general, prices in Romania are pretty on the lower side when it comes to the public means of transportation.
+Cost of public transport: Generally, prices in Romania are pretty on the lower side when it comes to public transportation.

 If traveling in a large group, it is always wise to compare costs.
 Sometimes renting a car can be more convenient than paying for tickets for the whole family.
 On the other hand, a car will offer the opportunity to plan flexible itineraries with more independence, allowing you to handle your schedule as you please.

 Booking a tour: Those who are not interested in driving and do not want to use public transport can also join an organized tour to enjoy some of these trips.
-They offer great value for money, sometimes even combining more destinations in just one day trip.
+They offer great value for money, sometimes even combining more destinations in just one day trip from Bucharest.

-They can often be booked online, and some of them even offer to pick up and drop off, so you won’t need to deal with the hassle of moving around.
-Booking a tour online enhances your chances to find better fees and available spots in the most popular excursions.
+They can often be booked online, and some even offer to pick up and drop off, so you won’t need to deal with the hassle of moving around.
+Booking a tour online enhances your chances of finding better fees and spots in the most popular excursions.

 Let’s take a look at the best day trips from Bucharest.

-One of the most popular ways to really see the best of the delta area is to see it on a boat.
+One of the most popular ways to see the best of the delta area is to see it on a boat.
+The trip is perfect for those who love to explore natural landscapes, admire the flora and fauna of the region, and learn about wildlife diversity.
 A UNESCO World Heritage Site, this place finds refuge in endless varieties of birds and deer, wild horses, foxes, turtles, and wolves, among others.
-The trip is perfect for those who love to explore natural landscapes, admire flora and fauna of the region, and learn about wildlife diversity.

-The Danube delta is located in Tulcea, located about 4 hours from Bucharest.
+The Danube Delta is located in Tulcea, about 4 hours from Bucharest.
 You can quickly get there with an organized tour from Bucharest that includes a boat ride in the Natural Reserve.

-Considered one of the most charming cities in Romania, Sibiu is a former European Cultural Capital and one of those places that you cannot skip during your Romanian adventure.
-Although a trip to Sibiu can be long and tiring, and maybe for many, not close enough to Bucharest to make a day trip out of it, the experience is worth the long travel hours.
+Considered one of the most charming cities in Romania, Sibiu is a former European Cultural Capital and one of those places you cannot skip during your Romanian adventure.
+Although a trip to Sibiu can be long and tiring, and maybe for many, not close enough to be a contender for their Bucharest day trips, if you can deal with the travel time, the experience is worth the long travel hours.

 This important city is located in Transylvania and offers enchanting places to visit, especially in the old town where it is possible to discover ancient Saxon palaces, impressive staircases, and the magnificent Bridge of Lies.
 One thing not to miss in Sibiu is the unique Lutheran Cathedral with its high tower, from where you can enjoy beautiful panoramic views of the town.

-More things to do include a visit to the protected village of Sibiel and to its museum of glass icons.
-Since a trip to Sibiu can take almost a whole ay, bus travel is not really recommended; we suggest you drive, or — even better — book a private tour like this one that provides access to different buildings and experiences, including the ones in Sibiel.
+More things to do include a visit to the protected village of Sibiel and its museum of glass icons.
+Since a trip to Sibiu can take almost a whole day, bus travel is not recommended; we suggest you drive or — even better — book a private tour like this one that provides access to different buildings and experiences, including the ones in Sibiel.

 It is impossible to visit Romania and not visit the best-known attraction in the country, Bran Castle.
 Since this castle resembles the castle described by Bram Stoker in his masterpiece, the castle is known everywhere as Dracula’s Castle.

-This is the reason why Bran Castle is one of the most popular day tours from Bucharest and among the most visited places in the whole country.
+This is why the beautiful castle of Bran is one of the most popular day tours from Bucharest and among the most visited places in the country.

-A trip from Bucharest to Bran Castle can last from 4 to a bit under 5 hours if you use public transport; therefore we recommend driving or, again, choosing one of the several tours available, this way, you will also be able to discover other nearby attractions which you would otherwise miss if traveling on your own.
+A trip from Bucharest to visit Bran Castle can last from 4 to a bit under 5 hours if you use public transport; therefore, we recommend driving or, again, choosing one of the several tours available; this way, you will also be able to discover other nearby attractions which you would otherwise miss if traveling on your own.
 You can read more by checking the official Bran Castle site here.

-For instance, this tour also includes stops in Peleș Castle, Brasov tour, and a skip-the-line entrance ticket.
-You can save a few euros and book this regular tour which visits the same places but has no skip-the-line alternative, but you will be picked up from your hotel.
+For instance, this tour includes stops in Peleș Castle and Brasov and a skip-the-line entrance ticket.
+You can save a few euros and book this regular tour, which visits the same places but has no skip-the-line alternative.
+You will be picked up from your hotel.

 Although this is a great day trip to combine with a tour to Bran Castle, visiting Brasov alone is one of the best day trips from Bucharest that you can imagine.

-In fact, Brasov is one of the most interesting cities in Transylvania, featuring an eclectic urban landscape made of baroque buildings, medieval walls, and the imposing Gothic Black Church.
-This Brasov landmark is a 500-year old church and the largest Gothic church in Transylvania, which took about a hundred years to be built, from 1380 to 1477.
+Brasov is one of the most interesting cities in Transylvania, featuring an eclectic urban landscape made of baroque buildings, medieval walls, and the imposing Gothic Black Church.
+This Brasov landmark is a 500-year-old church and the largest Gothic church in Transylvania, which took about a hundred years to be built, from 1380 to 1477.

-Brasov is located at the foot of the Carpathian Mountains, and this is one of those trips for which we recommend taking the train.
-The ride is about 3 hours and transports you in a magical journey through the stunning landscape of Transylvania.
+Brasov is located at the foot of the Carpathian Mountains, and this is one of those trips we recommend taking the train.
+The ride is about 3 hours and transports you on a magical journey that takes you through the stunning landscape of Transylvania.

 Still did not have enough of Transylvania?
-Then check this fantastic day trip that takes you from Bucharest to Rasnov.
-Once the modern city of Rasnov is left below, visitors are greeted by the imposing citadel of Rasnov located on top of the hill and proudly dominating the landscape.
+Then check out this fantastic day trip that takes you from Bucharest to Rasnov.
+Once the modern city of Rasnov is left below, visitors are greeted by the imposing citadel of Rasnov, located on top of the hill and proudly dominating the landscape.

 If you’ve already seen some of the most famous castles in Romania, this citadel will undoubtedly surprise you… and the first word that can come to your mind to describe it will probably be “different.”

-A trip from Bucharest to Rasnov from Bucharest can take up to 5 hours if using public transport (either bus or train, the travel times are more or less the same).
-Check a guided tour with other stops in the area like this one, including Bran Castle and even Brasov, can be a better alternative.
+A trip from Bucharest to Rasnov from Bucharest can take up to 5 hours if using public transport (either bus or train; the travel times are more or less the same).
+Check out a guided tour with other stops in the area like this one, including Bran Castle and even Brasov, which can be a better alternative.

-Constanta is the oldest town attested on the Romanian territory, and during a visit to this coastal town, there are a few sites that you should check out in order to understand the different aspects of the local idiosyncrasy.
+Constanta is the oldest town attested on the Romanian territory.
+During a visit to this coastal town, there are a few sites that you should check out to understand the different aspects of the local idiosyncrasy.

 For a more modern site, approach the waterfront of Constanta and discover the once glamorous city Casino, a perfect example of Art Nouveau that remains old and abandoned but nothing short of impressive and mysterious.

-More into nature than into monuments, old towns, and sculptures, then don’t miss a visit to Piatra Craiului National Park to have a complete look at the fantastic nature of Romania.
+If you are more into nature than monuments, old towns, and sculptures, don’t miss a visit to Piatra Craiului National Park to look at the fantastic nature of Romania.

 If visiting with the family, there are hiking alternatives for children, including horse riding.
 For adrenaline junkies instead, rock climbing is also a possibility (only recommended in summertime).

 How would you fancy traveling 208 meters underground to explore these unique salt mines surrounded by a healing atmosphere of pure air?
-I bet you’d love this experience!
+I bet you’d love this day trip from Bucharest experience!

 The breathtaking salt mine hall stands 70 meters high.
 An imposing circuit runs around the pillar that supports the mine.
 Inside the mine, you can discover a history museum, a soccer field, and a playground for kids.
-A guided tour like this one is ideal for checking the area in its entirety.
+A guided tour like this one is ideal for checking the entire area.

 We have already discussed this popular Romanian attraction; however, it remains one of the most fascinating day trips from Bucharest that you can imagine.
 Only completely open to the public during summer, this fantastic engineering work is a unique scenic drive that goes through and over the Fagaras Mountains.